pradipcoderockers/PHP-MYSQL-WITH-DOCKER/README.md

 - Go to [http://localhost:8080/](http://127.0.0.1:8080/) to see the PHP running app.

-you can find the related Postman collection in the `Utils` repo (see Utils section below).

 ## Some import docker command that help you to access docker #######
 -- Running docker ps --no-trunc showing list linked containers.